-How to make your business more efficient
+How to make your business efficient

-Business Improvement Consultant London
+Business Improvement Consultant

-- Why do you want to make improvements? / What is driving the need to make your business more efficient? g. resource, cost, risk, technology (manual inputs and workarounds) or something else?
+- What is driving the need to make your business efficient?
+For example, resource, cost, risk, technology (manual inputs and workarounds) or something else?

 - Who are the key stakeholders in the process?